NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 ## Upgrade Information

-As a reminder, these are the three questions we are looking to answer using the upgrade information.
+As a reminder, these are the two questions we are looking to answer using the upgrade information.
-1. What is the emissions impact before and after the upgrade has been applied by housing vintage?
-2. How does site energy change before and after the upgrade has been applied by housing vintage?
+1. How does site energy change before and after the upgrade has been applied by housing vintage?
-3. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?
+2. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?

-For the emissions impact, ResStock runs a number of different emissions scenarios.In this example, we want to look at all of the energy fuels together, and are interested in a mid renewable energy cost over 15 years.
-These qualifications point us to **out.emissions.all_fuels.lrmer_mid_re_cost_15.co2e_kg**, but this is the total emissions.
-We want to know what the difference is between the baseline housing and the upgraded housing.
-Looking back at the CO_upgrade02_metadata_and_annual_results file, search for emissions in the column titles until you find **out.emissions_reduction.all_fuels.lrmer_mid_re_cost_15**.co2e_kg which is specifically the difference between the baseline housing and the upgraded housing.
-This is the column we’ll use.

 For the site energy question, looking through the data dictionary shows two options, one that subtracts power produced by PV or generators, and one that is just total site energy.
 Let’s look at the total site energy, which would be **out.site_energy.total.energy_consumption.kwh**.
 Again, this is just the total amount, not the impact from the upgrade.
 Going back to the results file and searching for “out.site_energy” you eventually find a column titled **out.site_energy_net.energy_consumption.kwh.savings**, which is what we want for this example.